Ankitraghav000/Implementation-Journalfor-Git-Workflow-/README.md

 You should have access to a Git repository (either public or private) to test the script.
 ## Step-by-Step Implementation
 ### 1. Script Setup
-The script is written in Bash and designed to run on Unix-based systems (Linux/macOS).
+The script is written in Bash and designed to run on Unix-based systems (Linux).
 It begins by asking the user to enter a Git repository link for cloning.

 ```
 echo "Enter the Git repository link to clone:"